ankane/secure_rails/README.md

   **Why:** So users can’t silently hijack the account by changing the email, then the password

-- Rate limit login attempts with [Rack Attack](https://github.com/kickstarter/rack-attack)
+- Rate limit login attempts by IP with [Rack Attack](https://github.com/kickstarter/rack-attack)

-  **Why:** To slow down credential stuffing attacks
+  **Why:** To slow down [credential stuffing](https://en.wikipedia.org/wiki/Credential_stuffing) attacks

 - Log all successful and failed login attempts and password reset attempts (check out [Authtrail](https://github.com/ankane/authtrail) if you use Devise)

   **Why:** So you have an audit trail when accounts are compromised.
-You can also use it to take action.
+You can also use this information to detect compromised accounts.

 - Rails has a number of gems for [authorization](https://www.ruby-toolbox.com/categories/rails_authorization) - we like [Pundit](https://github.com/elabs/pundit)